ed-barberis/fso_cco_lab_guide/content/_index.md

 ## Workshop Structure
 - Introduction to Cloud Native Application Observability and monitoring challenges
 - Deploying CNAO components for monitoring of cloud-native applications.
-- Utulizing CNAO dashboards and tools for effective monitoring strategy.
+- Utilizing CNAO UI and tools for effective monitoring and troubleshooting strategy.

 <br>